idodov/RedAlert/README.md

 Once the AppDaemon addon is restarted, the new sensor *binary_sensor.oref_alert* will be created in Home Assistant.
 You can then use this sensor in automations or dashboards.

 # binary_sensor.oref_alert
-## Example data (when there is active alert / sensor state is on)
+## Example data (when there is active alert / state is on)
-*prev_* saving data of latest information when the sensor was on
+*prev_* saving data of the latest information when the sensor was on
 ```
 id: '133413399870000000'
 cat: '1'